nguyj8/RogueCombat/README.md

-# RCombat
+# RogueCombat
-A 2D game where the player may name, select, and switch characters to defeat enemies with weapon upgrades.
-Player must survive with one heart in health to venture off to collect treasure, gain experience, and beat the levels in the dungeon (spin-off of Dunegon).
+A single player 2D game where the player may name, select, and switch characters to defeat enemies.
+The player can upgrade weapons as they slay their enemies and collect gold and experience to level-up their strength.
+The player must survive with 3 hearts to venture off to defeat the monsters that crawls all throughout the levels of the dungeon.
+If the player dies, the player must start over.